Powering Progress Together: The Grants for Good Fund

 We designed a simple, transparent process to turn your contributions into meaningful community progress.

-1. You Give: Donors like you contribute to the Grants for Good Fund throughout the year.
-Every dollar goes into a single, powerful pool of resources.
+You Give: Donors like you contribute to the Grants for Good Fund throughout the year.
+Every dollar goes into a single pool of funds.

-2. We Grant: Once a year, we award one flagship grant to an exceptional nonprofit organization working in one of our core focus areas, education, health, and clean water.
+We Grant: Once a year, we award one grant to an exceptional nonprofit organization working in one of our core focus areas, education, health, and clean water.

 Education